danmayer/coverband/README.md

   config.safe_reload_files = ['config/coverband.rb']
 end
 ```
 By adding any files above you will get reporting on those files as part of your coverage runtime report.
+The files are reloaded when Coverband first starts, you can also trigger a reload via the web interface.

 ### Collecting Gem / Library Usage